DoctorLogicProduct/dltest/_pages/products/success-insights/success-insights.md

     - img: "/img/product-icons/success-insights.svg"
       alt: "DoctorLogic Success Insights"
   headline: "Invested in Your Success"
   text: "Stay in-tune with the performance of your medical marketing campaigns.
-Receive full access to your performance metrics through your practice dashboard and track everything from your search results, keyword rankings and lead generation."
+Receive full access to your performance metrics through your practice dashboard and track everything from visitors, page views, channel source, and lead generation."
   btn:
   img: "/img/products/success-insights/hero-img.svg"
   alt: "DoctorLogic Success Insights"